thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 ## Disclaimer

-The code within this repository comes with no guarantee, the use of this code is your responsibility.
+The code within this repository comes with no guarantee; the use of this code is your responsibility.

-I take NO responsibility and/or liability for how you choose to use any of the source code available here.
-By using any of the files available in this repository, you understand that you are AGREEING TO USE AT YOOR OWN RISK
+I take NO responsibility and liability for how you choose to use any of the source code available here.
+By using any of the files available in this repository, you understand that you are AGREEING TO USE AT YOUR OWN RISK

 # Marlin 2.x - Color UI - 3D Printer Firmware compiled for Elegoo Neptune 2